Caripson/Podcast-Transcription-CLI-Tool/docs/usage.md

 # 🚀 Quickstart

 Before running, ensure dependencies are installed.
 See [Dependencies & Extras](dependencies.md) for core and optional installs.
+For a full end‑to‑end Docker run, see [End-to-end recipes (Oxford)](#end-to-end-recipes-oxford).

 Run via the Bash script: